Night Visions (TV series): Production

 while; there's some monsters once in a while.
 It's really a mix of everything."

 The show's directors included some best known for feature films, including Tobe Hooper and Joe Dante, and others, such as Brian Dennehy, JoBeth Williams, and Bill Pullman, known primarily as actors.
 Whoopi Goldberg expressed an interest in directing a segment for Night Visions, but was unable to due to scheduling issues.
 The segment "Rest Stop" features Amy Jo Johnson, who was known for playing the Pink Ranger on the Fox Kids series Mighty Morphin' Power Rangers.
 Johnson later moved to Canada and became a citizen of the country, although when she filmed her Night Visions role in Vancouver, she was still a resident of California.

-Even though the show was filmed in Vancouver, several segments are depicted as taking place in the neighboring region of Washington State, including the segment "Hate Puppet" which is set in Everett, Washington and the segment "Neighborhood Watch" which is set in Kirkland, Washington.

 Broadcast history

 The show was originally scheduled to debut on Fox on October 6, 2000, alongside science fiction program Freakylinks.
 The pilot that was going to air consisted of "The Passenger List" and "The Occupant".
 The October 2000 premiere never eventuated, with reality show Police Videos airing in its place.
 It was then scheduled to premiere in the mid-season during January 2001.
 Fox's reasoning for the move was since the show would have more publicity airing by itself, rather than alongside a similar program such as Freakylinks.
 However, the January 2001 premiere was scrapped and the show was delayed again since there were threats of an actors' and writers' strike happening around that time.
 It eventually aired on Fox from July 12 to September 6, 2001 as a summer filler.
 Billy Brown reflected "There was a changing of the guard at Fox between the time we filmed the pilot and the time the network was ready to order the series.
 The new regime wasn't convinced an anthology would work, yet everyone agreed that the pilot was good.
 I had the feeling the network didn't think the show was hip enough."
-The pilot that aired in July 2001 replaced "The Occupant" with another segment titled "The Bokor", although "The Occupant" would later air in 2001 paired with another segment.
+The pilot that aired in July 2001 replaced "The Occupant" with another segment titled "The Bokor", and "The Occupant" would later air in 2001 paired with another segment.